-A guide to all 27 species of Australia’s possums and gliders
+A guide to Australia’s possums and gliders

-IN THE BLACK of night, Australia’s 27 species of possum and glider scamper across our roofs, dart along branches in secluded rainforests or peer tentatively from tiny hidey-holes.
+In the black of night, Australia’s 27 species of possum and glider scamper across our roofs, dart along branches in secluded rainforests or peer tentatively from tiny hidey-holes.

 Hissing, growling or completely silent, they perform a circus act of acrobatic feats, the larger gliders spreading their gliding membranes to travel more than 100 m at a single jump.

 Some gliders have even been recorded doing a U-turn in mid-air.